United States of America

 Attend the Rise Festival

 The largest lantern festival in the world, celebrating hope, dreams, and life.
-It happens in Las Vegas each October, and tickets/shuttles cost about $150.
+It happens in Las Vegas each October, and tickets/shuttles cost at least $150.

 Visit Crater Lake National Park